jon-gilbert/openscad_objects/docs/HOWTO.md

 Define the list somewhere near the top of your .scad file, like so:
 `Axle_attributes = ["diameter=i", "length=i"];`

-**A word on attribute types:** ...should be provided, here.

-Of course once you've defined it up near line 3, you can't change it down below at line 378 (because OpenSCAD doesn't permit that), but that's all right - you really wouldn't *want* to change it mid-script, because then objects created later wouldn't have all the attributes built into it.
+Of course once you've defined your attribute listing up near line 3, you can't change it down below at line 378 (because OpenSCAD doesn't permit that), but that's all right - you really wouldn't *want* to change it mid-script, because then objects created later wouldn't have all the attributes built into it.